Graph Operations on Clique-Width Bounded Graphs: Binary Graph Operations and Graph Transformations

-Vertex $z$ is also called an {\em articulation vertex} of graph $G_1\oplus_{v,w}G_2$, since $G_1\oplus_{v,w}G_2$ without $z$ has more connected components than $G_1\oplus_{v,w}G_2$.
-The maximal connected components of some graph $G$ without any articulation vertex are called {\em blocks} of $G$.
-The bounds of Theorem \ref{T1s} obviously imply that the NLC-width and clique-width of a graph can be estimated by the maximum NLC-width or clique-width of its blocks and its number of blocks.
+If $v$ and $w$ in the definition of the 1-sum are not isolated vertices in $G_1$ and $G_2$ the new vertex $z$ is also called an {\em articulation vertex} of the graph $G_1\oplus_{v,w}G_2$, since $G_1\oplus_{v,w}G_2$ without $z$ has more connected components than $G_1\oplus_{v,w}G_2$.
+The maximal connected subgraphs of some graph $G$ without any articulation vertex are called {\em blocks} of $G$.
+The bounds of Theorem \ref{T1s} imply that the NLC-width and clique-width of a graph can be bounded by the maximum NLC-width or clique-width of its blocks and its number of blocks.
+By a deeper analysis in \cite{BL02,LR04b} it has been shown that the clique-width of a graph can be bounded by the maximum clique-width of its blocks plus $2$, which implies that every graph of clique-width $k$ contains a block whose clique-width is at least $k-2$.